-52 In this section, "overdose' means an acute condition including, but not limited to, physical illness, coma, mania, hysteria, or death resulting from the consumption or use of an ethyl alcohol, a controlled substance, another substance with which a controlled substance was combined, a noncontrolled prescription drug, or any combination of these, including any illicit or licit substance; provided that a person's condition shall be deemed to be an overdose if a layperson could reasonably believe that the condition is in fact an overdose and requires medical assistance."
+In this section, "overdose' means an acute condition including, but not limited to, physical illness, coma, mania, hysteria, or death resulting from the consumption or use of an ethyl alcohol, a controlled substance, another substance with which a controlled substance was combined, a noncontrolled prescription drug, or any combination of these, including any illicit or licit substance; provided that a person's condition shall be deemed to be an overdose if a layperson could reasonably believe that the condition is in fact an overdose and requires medical assistance."
 Del.
 Code tit.
 16, § 4769(a)(2).

-53 "The immunity granted shall apply to all offenses in this chapter that are not class A, B, or C felonies."
+"The immunity granted shall apply to all offenses in this chapter that are not class A, B, or C felonies."
 Del.
 Code tit.
 16, § 4769(c).
-Per § 4763, regarding possession of controlled substances or counterfeit controlled substances, subsection (b) stipulates that "any person who violates subsection (a) of this section shall be guilty of a class B misdemeanor.
+Per § 4763, regarding possession of controlled substances or counterfeit controlled substances, subsection (b) stipulates that "any person who violates subsection (a) of this section shall be guilty of a class B misdemeanor."
 Del.
 Code tit.
-16, § 4763(2)(b).
+16, § 4763(b).
 Therefore, possession of controlled substances, regardless of the amount, is a covered offense.

-54 "The immunity granted shall apply to all offenses in this chapter that are not class A, B, or C felonies, including but not limited to the following offenses . . . [p]ossession of drug paraphernalia as described in §§ 4762(c) and 4771 of this title. . ."
+"The immunity granted shall apply to all offenses in this chapter that are not class A, B, or C felonies, including but not limited to . . . [p]ossession of drug paraphernalia as described in §§ 4762(c) [repealed] and 4771 of this title . . . ."
 Del.
 Code tit.
 16, § 4769(c)(4).

-55 "A person who is experiencing an overdose or other life-threatening medical emergency and anyone (including the person experiencing the emergency) seeking medical attention for that person shall not be arrested, charged or prosecuted for an offense for which they have been granted immunity pursuant to subsection (c) and/or (d) of this section, or subject to the revocation or modification of the conditions of probation..."
+"A person who is experiencing an overdose or other life-threatening medical emergency and anyone (including the person experiencing the emergency) seeking medical attention for that person shall not be arrested, charged or prosecuted for an offense for which they have been granted immunity pursuant to subsection (c) and/or (d) of this section, or subject to the revocation or modification of the conditions of probation . . . ."
 Del.
 Code tit.
 16, § 4769(b).

-56 Immunity is also provided for "all offenses in this chapter that are not class A, B, or C felonies," including certain offenses concerning underage drinking, marijuana possession, as well as "Miscellaneous drug crimes as described in § 4757 (a)(3), (6), and (7) of this Chapter."
+Immunity is also provided for "all offenses in this chapter that are not class A, B, or C felonies," including certain offenses concerning underage drinking, marijuana possession, as well as "[m]iscellaneous drug crimes as described in § 4757 (a)(3), (6), and (7) of this title."
 Del.
 Code tit.
 16, § 4769(c).
-"This chapter" refers to Chapter 47, the Uniform Controlled Substances Act.

-57 The law was amended in 2019 in several substantive ways.
+Fla.
+Stat. § 893.21 was amended in 2019 in several substantive ways.
 First, immunity from "arrest" was added, as was immunity related to alcohol-related overdoses.
 Immunity from paraphernalia arrest, charge, and prosecution was added, as was a section which provides that individuals who receive immunity "may not be penalized for violation of a condition of pretrial release, probation, or parole if the evidence of such violation was obtained as a result of the person's seeking medical assistance."
 Law was also modified to include people believed to be experiencing an overdose, not just those actually experiencing one.

-58 While it is likely that the law was intended to provide immunity from crimes for the person who experienced an overdose, it only explicitly gives protection from violation of conditions of pretrial release, probation, or parole.
+While it is likely that the law was intended to provide immunity from crimes for the person who experienced an overdose, it only explicitly gives protection from violation of conditions of pretrial release, probation, or parole.

-59 Under the Good Samaritan law, a person is provided immunity from violation of § 893.13(6), excluding paragraph (c).
-Per 893.13(6)(c), "a person may not possess more than 10 grams of any substance named or described in s.
+Under Fla.
+Stat. § 893.21, a person is provided immunity from violation of Fla.
+Stat. § 893.13(6), excluding paragraph (c).
+Per Fla.
+Stat.
+893.13(6)(c), "a person may not possess more than 10 grams of any substance named or described in s.
 893.03(1)(a), (1)(b), or (2)(b), or any combination thereof, or any mixture containing any such substance."
 These include most schedule 1 and some schedule 2 substances.